rxi/vec/README.md

 is not contained in the vector then `vec_remove()` does nothing.

 ### vec\_reverse(v)
-Reverses all the members of the vector in place.
+Reverses the order of the vector's values in place.
 For example, a vector containing `4, 5, 6` would contain `6, 5, 4` after reversing.

 ### vec\_foreach(v, var, iter)